-Credit will be waived for all applicants receiving rental assistance from an approved state or federal agency (including: RD, HUD and local housing authorities) with two exceptions: 1. outstanding monies owed to a prior landlord and 2. balances owed on collections with an electric or water/ sewer provider applicable to the community applying for.
+Credit will be waived for all applicants receiving rental assistance from an approved county, state or federal agency (including: HUD and local housing authorities) with two exceptions: (1.) outstanding monies owed to a prior landlord and (2.) balances owed on collections with an electric or water/ sewer provider applicable to the community applying for.
 If these balances are paid in full with proof from the third party, the applicant may be reconsidered.
 Applicants participating in a rent subsidy program which includes risk mitigation tools for landlord such as allowing special claims will not be denied solely on a negative reference or credit reporting for unpaid rent or money owed to a previous landlord

-All credit will be waived for referrals from DHHS for the Target/Key assistance program.
+All credit will be waived for referrals from the ISHP Program or other Targeting Program applicants.